-The Judicial Department of the State of West Virginia, as in the Federal Government and the governments of all the other states of the United States, is one of the three separate and distinct departments or branches of the government.
-The three separate departments or branches of government are the Executive Department, Legislative Department, and Judicial Department.
-In this lecture we are concerned with the Judicial Department.
+West Virginia's government as well as the federal government and the other 49 states' governments have three distinct branches of government.
+The three branches of government are the Executive, Legislative, and Judicial Branches.
+In this lecture we are concerned with the Judicial Branch.

-By the Constitution of West Virginia, Article VIII, Section 1, "The judicial power of the State is vested solely in a Supreme Court of Appeals and in the Circuit Courts, and in such intermediate Appellate Courts and Magistrate Courts as shall be hereafter established by the legislature, and in the justices, judges and magistrates of such courts".
+According to the West Virginia Constitution, Article VIII, Section 1, "The judicial power of the State is vested solely in a Supreme Court of Appeals and in the Circuit Courts, and in such intermediate Appellate Courts and Magistrate Courts as shall be hereafter established by the legislature, and in the justices, judges and magistrates of such courts."